ZackJorquera/petsc-rs/README.md

 petsc-sys = { git = "https://gitlab.com/petsc/petsc-rs/", branch = "main", default-features = false }
 ```

-Note, `petsc-sys` has the same type related feature flags as `petsc-rs` and `petsc-rs` will pass its flags to `petsc-sys`.
+Note, `petsc-sys` has the same type related feature flags as `petsc-rs`, and `petsc-rs` will pass its flags to `petsc-sys`.
 To avoid conflicts you should use `default-features = false` when importing `petsc-sys` so that you don't accidentally enable any additional flags.

 ### Using `mpi`